janymuong/AWS_static-page/README.txt

 Deploy Static Website on AWS

-In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.
+This is a static website deployed to AWS using S3, CloudFront, and IAM.

 The files included are: